ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

-We will fix this by filtering out movies that have less than 100 reviews--this value was chosen based off the what we discovered from the histogram visualization during our exploratory data analysis earlier.
+We will fix this by filtering out movies that have less than 100 reviews--this value was chosen based off of what we discovered from the histogram visualization during our exploratory data analysis earlier.

 ```python